Day Trading Futures: How to Trade Them Like a Pro

 - No PDT Rule

-- No minimum account size
+- In many cases no minimum account size

 - No shorting restrictions